-When a ground mounted traffic signal cabinet is used, overhead power service shall drop down a utility pole and be routed underground to the traffic signal cabinet.
+For mast arm installations, overhead power service shall drop down a utility pole and be routed underground to the traffic signal cabinet.
 This cable shall not enter any pull box or conduit that contains any other signal cables, nor enter a traffic signal pole/pedestal.